loitering commercial property California is a growing priority for California businesses.

 - Warehouses and distribution centers: Loitering near loading docks is a common precursor to cargo theft.
 AI-powered perimeter monitoring closes that gap quickly.

-- HOAs and commercial office buildings: Consistent loitering near entrances affects tenant satisfaction and lease renewals. virtual guarding provides 24/7 coverage without a permanent guard post.
+- HOAs and commercial office buildings: Consistent loitering near entrances affects tenant satisfaction and lease renewals.
+Virtual guarding provides 24/7 coverage without a permanent guard post.

 - Construction sites: After-hours loitering creates vandalism and theft risk.
 Mobile surveillance units and vehicle patrol provide cost-effective protection during off-hours.